6 essential change management tools for 2022

 Do multiple teams in your organization need to coordinate as part of your change management plan?
 If so, you’ll benefit from using Wrike.
 It’s a fantastic team collaboration software with over 400 integrations with other apps.

-It’s also incredibly intuitive, so your staff can get started using it straight away — no training required.
-Users can effortlessly navigate dashboards, messages, reports, notifications, etc. That makes interdepartmental communication more accessible than ever.
-Managers can communicate and coordinate as well as stakeholders and executives.
+It’s also incredibly intuitive, so your staff can get started using it straight away—no training required.
+Users can effortlessly navigate dashboards, messages, reports, notifications, etc.

 Wrike comes with plenty of visualization tools as well, such as: